The following post is from Becky of Clean Mama: 10 Tips to Maintaining a Tidy Kitchen

 - clear and wipe down counters at least once a day – a quick wipe down after meals help keep counters and kitchen table in check

-- rinse dishes after each meal – put your dishes directly in the dishwasher or hand wash if necessary, that way if you can’t get to the dishes right away, at least they’re rinsed and ready to be washed
+- rinse dishes after each meal – put your dishes directly in the dishwasher or hand wash them if necessary.
+That way, if you can’t get to the dishes right away, at least they’re rinsed and ready to be washed

 - contain dirty silverware – use a colander, bowl, or glass for keeping silverware while you’re rinsing and loading dishes – no silverware trapped in the bottom of the sink or garbage disposal

 - do a quick sweep under the kitchen table and corners daily to keep the crumb monster away – keep a mini dustpan and broom in your pantry for a quick cleanup (even kids can do this)